• Skip to primary navigation

 A half baked sweet potato au gratin before going back to the oven.

-Remove foil, sprinkle top with remaining grated Gruyère.
+Remove the foil and sprinkle the top with the remaining grated Gruyère.

 Bake until nicely browned and bubbling for 25-30 minutes.